Annabelle-Metcalfe/south-wales-pottery-club/TESTING.md

 ### Home Page

 On the initial lighthouse test I had a number of findings to address.
-I had not yet added aria-labels to the images and also had not used "h1, h2" etc in chronoligical order.
-This also improved the SEO score.
+I had not yet added aria-labels to the images and also had not used `h1`, `h2` etc in chronoligical order.
+Fixing these issues improved both the accessibility and the SEO score.

 ![Home page lighthouse](/assets/images/readme-images/home-page-lh-1.png)